 On average, Paris sees about 2.6 inches of rain each May, spread over 10 or so days.
 Chances are most of your trip will be sunny but it's always good to be prepared with an umbrella and backup plans for a rainy day.

 Special Events & Festivals In Paris In May

 If culture, live music, outdoor events, and festivals are your things then a trip to France's capital will be just what you need this year.
 With so many exciting events happening on any given day, there are plenty of good ideas to choose from.
 Here are some key events to put on your itinerary.

 European Museums Night (La Nuit des musées)

-This event allows you to explore Parisian heritage sites for free, and it only takes place twice a year!
-For those of you who are interested in art history or European culture, this is an excellent opportunity!
-It takes place on the weekend closest to the 18th.
+In 2024, this will be May 18th.
 European Museums stay open overnight as part of this annual tradition which started in 2005.
 The 18th of May was chosen because it's also Europe Day when people celebrate peace and unity across borders from both sides of World War II with celebrations including song festivals, theater performances, exhibitions, and more.